nf-core/website/markdown/usage/offline.md

 To help with this process, we have created a helper tool as part of the _nf-core_ package to automate this for you.

 On a computer with an internet connection, run `nf-core download <pipeline>` to download the pipeline and config profiles.
-Add the argument `--singularty` to also fetch the singularity container (requires Singularity to be installed on your system).
+Add the argument `--singularity` to also fetch the singularity container (requires Singularity to be installed on your system).

 The pipeline and requirements will be downloaded, configured with their relative paths and packaged in to a `.tar.gz` file by default.
 This can then be transferred to your offline system and unpacked.